devops329/devops/instruction/deliverable5Tdd/deliverable5Tdd.md

 In order to demonstrate your mastery of the concepts for this deliverable, complete the following.

 1. Follow the steps given above to implement the **Update user** functionality to the diner dashboard.
 Maintain your 80% code coverage.
 1. Use TDD to implement the **List/Delete users** functionality to the admin dashboard.
-Maintain you 80% code coverage.
+Maintain your 80% code coverage.

 Once this is all working, go to the [Canvas assignment](https://byu.instructure.com) and submit your work for the deliverable.